Konfekt/vim-crunch/README.md

 crunch makes calculations in Vim more accessible by providing an operator to evaluate mathematical expressions, loosening Vim's math syntax, and forcing integers into floating point numbers.
+If [qalculate](http://qalculate.github.io/) is installed on your system, then Crunch can use it to evaluate expressions, offering a much richer syntax (for example, currency and unit conversions).

 Usage
 -----